This fluffy, moist and incredibly tasty low carb and keto blueberry cake, made with almond flour, is appropriate to have for breakfast!

 Use fewer blueberries when baking with almond flour

-Since this low carb blueberry cake is made with almond flour, which is not as absorbent as wheat flour, I limit the amount of blueberries I use to 1 cup.
-I fold half of them into the batter, and scatter the remaining on top of the cake.
+Since this keto blueberry cake is made with almond flour, which is not as absorbent as wheat flour, I limit the amount of blueberries I use to one cup.
+I fold half of them into the batter and scatter the remaining on top of the cake.

 This achieves two goals.
 First, the cake looks so pretty with the blueberries on top!
 And second, the cake is not too moist with the juice of bursting blueberries that the almond flour is unable to absorb.